-The soles looks identical to the soles on the Roclite 325s, and there is a very similar flex in them – although I only tested this with my hands and feet, hardly a technical test!
-The soles on the 345s look the same but have a slightly more pronounced rocker.
+The soles look identical to the soles on the Roclite 325s, and there’s a very similar flex in them – although I only tested this with my hands and feet, hardly a technical test!
+The soles on the 345s look the same but have a more pronounced rocker.

 With the graphene in the soles, they should last extremely well, probably over 1000 miles, depending on the surface you’re walking or running on.
-From my experience the soles without the graphene last about half that distance.
+From my experience, Inov-8 soles without the graphene last roughly half that distance.

 The Inov-8 insoles in the Inov-8 Roclite 275 are thinner and lighter weight than those in the 325 boots.
 Which means there’s not quite so much cushioning.
 The standard insole Inov-8 supplied with the boots were worn out within a few hundred miles on my LEJOG walk, I found I had to change them for some thicker more supportive Super Feet insoles.
 The standard insoles had gone thin and the bottom of the boots were feeling rough.
 I was carrying a heavy backpack, so they would probably last longer in normal use.